-Boolean variable denoting if the variance of x is higher than half of the range, calculated as the half the difference between max and min of x.
+Boolean variable denoting if the standard dev of x is higher than 'r' times the range = difference between max and min of x.
 Hence it checks if

-$$|std(x)| > r (max(X) - min(X))$$
+$$std(x) > r (max(X) - min(X))$$

 According to a rule of the thumb, the standard deviation should be a forth of the range of the values.